FerrisChang/turbo-chainsaw/README.md

 		const startIndex = this.currentPage * this.pageSize;
 		const endIndex = Math.min(startIndex + this.pageSize, this._companiesList.length);

-		// Create a new array to ensure change detection this.displayedCompanies = [...this._companiesList.slice(startIndex, endIndex)];
+		// Create a new array reference to force change detection const newDisplayedCompanies = this._companiesList.slice(startIndex, endIndex);
+		this.displayedCompanies = [...newDisplayedCompanies];

 		console.log('Pagination update:', {
 			totalItems: this._companiesList.length,